 I previously worked at HP Inc. as a Senior eCommerce Content Marketing Manager developing various lifestyle content strategies for the HP shopping experience.
 Prior to that, I was at Intel as a Brand Journalist for Intel Free Press where I investigated, interviewed and wrote articles about technology and people in and around Intel.
 The target audience was technology journalists and the content that I produced was designed to be used freely without attribution by that audience.
 You can read my explanation of what Brand Journalism is if you are curious.
 I was also a Social Media Strategist for the Global Public Relations group.

 For over 5 years, I was the Technology Evangelist for GoGrid, a Cloud Computing Infrastructure Provider.
 (What is a Technology Evangelist?
 Read my explanation!)
-I created GoGrid’s blogging and social media presences (achieving a Klout score of 78 in July 2013) and launched and positioned GoGrid within the Cloud Community through the use of Social Media, Social Marketing, Public and Press Relations and corporate blogging — evangelizing the large and growing benefits of outsourced server infrastructure in the cloud.
+I created GoGrid’s blogging and social media presences (achieving a Klout score of 78 in July 2013 – Klout is no longer in existence unfortunately) and launched and positioned GoGrid within the Cloud Community through the use of Social Media, Social Marketing, Public and Press Relations and corporate blogging — evangelizing the large and growing benefits of outsourced server infrastructure in the cloud.
 I have well over 15 years of Product, Account and Engineering Management experience, as well as a passion for all types of technologies.

 My desire is to bridge the gap between the technical and marketing aspects of various products and services, but doing so in a way that is understandable by most, informative and unique.
 Also, the product reviews that you see on HighTechDad.com are done from the perspective of a parent – how well does it integrate into a family environment, how easy is it for children to use, how does the price point match against an “average” family, and once and a while, I even include my children in a review!